G. B. Halsted: Life

-Halsted was a tutor and instructor at Princeton University.
-He held a mathematical fellowship while a student at Princeton.
-Halsted was a fourth generation Princeton graduate, earning his bachelor's degree in 1875 and his Master's in 1878.
+Halsted was a fourth generation Princeton University graduate, earning his bachelor's degree in 1875 and his Master's in 1878.
+While a student at Princeton, Halsted was a tutor and held a mathematical fellowship.
 He went on to Johns Hopkins University where he was J. J. Sylvester's first student, receiving his Ph.D. in 1879.
 After graduation, Halsted served as an instructor in mathematics at Princeton until beginning his post at the University of Texas at Austin in 1884.

 From 1884 to 1903, Halsted was a member of the University of Texas at Austin Department of Pure and Applied Mathematics, eventually becoming its chair.
 He taught mathematicians R. L. Moore and L. E. Dickson, among other students.
 He explored the foundations of geometry and many alternatives to Euclid's development, culminating with his Rational Geometry.

 In the interest of hyperbolic geometry in 1891 he translated the work of Nicolai Lobachevsky on theory of parallels.
 In 1893 in Chicago, Halsted read a paper Some salient points in the history of non-Euclidean and hyper-spaces at the International Mathematical Congress held in connection with the World's Columbian Exposition.
 Halsted frequently contributed to the early American Mathematical Monthly.
 In one article he championed the role of J. Bolyai in the development of non-Euclidean geometry and criticized C. F. Gauss.
 See also the letter from Robert Gauss to Felix Klein on 3 September 1912.

 In 1903, Halsted was fired from UT Austin after having published several articles that criticized the university for having passed over R. L. Moore, at that time a young and promising mathematician whom Halsted hoped to have as an assistant, for an instructor post in favor of a well-connected but less qualified candidate with roots in the area.

-He completed his teaching career at St. John's College, Annapolis; Kenyon College, Gambier, Ohio (1903-1906); and the Colorado State Teachers College, Greeley (1906-1914).
+He completed his teaching career at St. John's College, Annapolis; Kenyon College, Gambier, Ohio (1903–1906); and the Colorado State Teachers College, Greeley (1906–1914).